Eeko/MacOS-FIN-Spurdo-Keyboard-Layout/README.md

-# Improved Swedish Keyboard Layout for OS X
+# FIN-Spurdo Keyboard layout for MacOS

 ## About

+A keyboard layout modified from [PetorSFZ's "Swedish SFZ" layout](https://github.com/PetorSFZ/MacOSX-Improved-Swedish-Keyboard-Layout)

 This is my personal keyboard layout modified from 'Swedish Pro' using Ukelele.
 The main goal is to fix my annoyances with the standard layout, mostly making it more like standard Windows/Linux layouts which I find better for programming.